 Biofloc production or biofloc technology (BFT) allows for the production of large amounts of shrimp on a per area or per volumes basis and has little to no water exchange, they said.
 The system allows for improved biosecurity, practical for farms in regions with a concentration of aquaculture production sharing a water supply.

 “BFT has gained popularity because it offers a practical solution to maintaining water quality and recycle feed nutrients simultaneously,” they said.
 “Another advantage of the biofloc system is the possibility to use alternatives low protein diets and consequently, decrease the production costs; mainly due to the continuous availability of natural food source in a form of live microorganisms.”

 Use of fishmeal is unsustainable and the feed ingredient is one of the most expensive to include in aquaculture diets, the researchers said.
 The aquaculture industry is interested in limiting or replacing the ingredient.

-However, there have been problems found with some of the alternative ingredients adopted including a lack of some essential amino acids, difficulties with palatability and digestibility and the inclusion of anti-nutritional factors, they said.
-But, there have been some successful alternatives found for use in shrimp diets, including plant-based protein sources and use of mineral supplementation.
+There have been challenges associated with some of the alternative ingredients adopted including a lack of some essential amino acids, difficulties with palatability and digestibility and the inclusion of anti-nutritional factors, they said.
+However, there have been some successful alternatives found for use in shrimp diets, including plant-based protein sources and the use of mineral supplementation.

 Additionally, using fish silage as an alternative protein ingredient in aquafeed helps address “environmental and sanitary problems,” stemming from inadequate waste disposal of fish reside, they said.
 Adding, “It is also a way of decreasing the feeding costs, and, consequently, the production costs since feeding corresponds around of 60% of the overall expenses.”